spectrocloud/librarium/content/docs/04-clusters/03-edge/11-deploy-cluster.md

 <br />

-In this workflow, you will deploy a cluster on the Edge hosts using Palette UI.
+In this workflow, you will use the User Interface (UI) to deploy a cluster that is made up if the three Edge hosts you deployed.
 <br />

 ## Create a Cluster Profile